DSLeonard-coding/VolumeBuilders/README.md

 ![Example1\.png](docs/images/assembly.png "Example1_resized.png")

 A 3-sided polyhedra was defined.
 It was positioned along y while adding to an assembly.
 The assembly was translated in x and placed, then twice it was rotated 90 degrees around y and placed again.
-The last time copies of the logical volumes were made so that their color could be changed independently.
+These were done using a "stacked" rotation that stacks the rotation on the prior translation in x.
+The last time, copies of the logical volumes were made so that their color could be changed independently.
+In this example AddTo(assembly) was used, which works with assemblies and BuilderViewList.
+But you can also use assembly->AddStructure(temp) as convenient.

 All commands that work to manipulate logical volumes work on assemblies, including things like ForceSolid, etc.  Even auto numbering and naming should work in some way, although it is in development.
 Note that Logical Volume properties like VisAtt do not affect physics and are left mutable for now even after constructing the logical volume.
 Because changing these does not force a copy of the logical volume, the changes apply to all prior and future copied of the logical volume, just as in vanilla Geant4.

 ## Using unemplemented Geant4 features and gradual adoption